department-of-veterans-affairs/va.gov-team/Platform/Teams/Triage/Rules of Engagement with Triage.md

 ## Still not sure?
 If you still have a doubt about where to report your incident for whatever reason, please reach out to the #vsp-triage slack channel and we would be happy to assist you.

-When in doubt, submit any issue through our [Triage Incident Template](https://github.com/department-of-veterans-affairs/va.gov-team/issues/new?assignees=&labels=triage%2C+triage-incident&template=triage-incident-template.md&title=) and we will ensure it gets through the process correctly!
+When in doubt, submit any issue through our [Triage Incident Template](https://github.com/department-of-veterans-affairs/va.gov-team/issues/new?assignees=&labels=triage%2C+triage-incident&template=triage-incident-template.md&title=) and the Triage team will ensure it gets through the process correctly!

 ## Difference between a Bug and an Incident (for reference)
 **Incident:** An unplanned interruption.
 When the operational status of any activity turns from working to failed and causes the system to behave in an unplanned manner it is an incident.
 A problem can cause multiple incidents which are to be resolved—preferably as soon as possible.